 Previous projects awarded Thomas Flack Fund Grant funding

-- Funding towards new storage facilities for the scouts
+- Funding towards the installation of floodlights

 Age Concern Mole Valley - £1,000